Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Assessing and Predicting the Impact of Actual Time-Varying Treatments

+This conditioning simplifies the identification by treating the historical path as a fixed initial condition rather than a random variable to be marginalized.
+In particular, identification is simplified by initiating the recursive unrolling in Propositions \ref{prop:transp} strictly from $T+1$, eliminating the need for the marginalization over the observed past, $f(\mathcal{H}_{iT} \mid \mathbf{X}_{i0})$. \end{remark}

-It is worth noting that, even if we observed all the time-varying effect modifiers until the day before the time we wish to assess the possible effect of an intervention, the temporal transportability assumptions for time-varying modifiers (Assumptions \ref{ass-A} and \ref{ass-B}) are still required for multi-day interventions.
-This is because we would estimate the effect in a future time window using data from the past sample averaging over the evolution of post-treatment modifiers that would be seen for these past units.
-In other words, the independence in \eqref{eq:comb_transp} must hold.
+\begin{remark}[Forecasting in the immediate future] Consider the setting where we observed all the time-varying effect modifiers until the day before the time we wish to assess the possible effect of an intervention.
+Assume that we are interested in the history-conditioned future average treatment effect.

+In this case, the temporal transportability assumptions for time-varying modifiers (Assumptions \ref{ass-A} and \ref{ass-B}) are not required for a single-day intervention or event, but are still required for multi-day interventions.
+This is because we would estimate the effect in a future time window using data from the past sample averaging over the evolution of post-treatment modifiers that would be seen for these past units. \end{remark}
-Let $\widehat{\overline{R}}_{it}=\Big[\widehat{\overline{\vX}}_{it}^{B+K, L_x-K}, \widehat{\overline{Y}}_{it}^{B+K+1, L_y-K-1}\Big]$ be the vector of pre-treatment effect moderators, including known baseline covariates and time-varying covariates and outcomes, which are assumed under a hypothetical scenario, predicted using an estimated time-series model, or observed.
-Under the temporal transportability assumptions (Assumption \ref{ass:transp} and \ref{ass:conf_transp}), using the result in Proposition \ref{prop:transp}, we can predict the effect of a treatment on a future period using the following result: